wur-bioinformatics/introduction-to-bioinformatics/week5.md

 (“Encyclopedia of DNA elements”) project (2005-2015), aiming to identify all functional parts of the genome.

-#### The role of -omics data
+#### The role of omics data

 Functional genomics research mostly measures cellular activities in terms of the expression of genes, proteins and metabolites, and the interaction between these molecules.
-When performed at a cell-wide level, i.e. attempting to measure all molecules of a certain type at once, these are called *-omics* measurements.
-The technology to measure such -omics data is usually *high-throughput*, which means that little manual work or repetition of experiments are needed.
-We generally distinguish five main levels of -omics measurements as illustrated in {numref}`w5f0`, although many new -omics terms are still being introduced.
-Next to genomics, the following -omics measure:
+When performed at a cell-wide level, i.e. attempting to measure all molecules of a certain type at once, these are called *omics* measurements.
+The technology to measure such omics data is usually *high-throughput*, which means that little manual work or repetition of experiments are needed.
+We generally distinguish five main levels of omics measurements as illustrated in {numref}`w5f0`, although many new omics terms are still being introduced.
+Next to genomics, the following omics measure:
 - Epigenomics: all epigenetic modifications of the genome
 - Transcriptomics: the expression levels of all genes
 - Proteomics: the presence/quantity of all proteins